How to

 01

-Make sure the doors – including the freezer door – open without hitting the dishwasher, the island, the cabinets, or your better half peeling potatoes!
+Ensure the doors – including the freezer door – open without hitting the dishwasher, the island, the cabinets, or your better half peeling potatoes!
 Leave 36" to 42" in front of your fridge to make sure you can move easily around it.
 Needless to say, a single large door requires more clearance than the split doors of a Side-by-Side or French Door Fridge.

-Also check that hinges or handles do not interfere with traffic.
+Also, check that hinges or handles do not interfere with traffic.
 Who wants to bump into a handle time and time again?

 USEFUL TIP

-As for the electrical outlet, the Quebec Electrical Code states that each outlet installed for a refrigerator must be powered by a bypass that does not supply any other outlet.
+Concerning the electrical outlet, the Quebec Electrical Code states that each outlet installed for a refrigerator must be powered by a bypass that does not supply any other outlet.

 Shop our refrigerators by width